 3. Calorie counter

 Some trackers automatically tell how many calories you’ve eaten and even how many of those calories came from carbs, fat or protein.

 This allows you to control the intensity of your workout.
 In general, monitors that strap to the chest and transmit information to the tracker are more precise than sensors applied to your wrist.

 Bigger displays provide easier navigation through various functions.
 Advanced trackers show words, numbers and symbols on a watch-face display.
 Others share data using an LED light display or through an app.
 When you sync the data onto your smartphone or computer, the tracker’s companion app not only archives the information but also helps interpret and analyze it.
 Consumer Reports advises shoppers to preview the tracker’s companion app in the Apple App Store or on Google Play to make sure it lives up to expectations.

 6. Comfort and style

 Many bands have slats or another way to adjust to your wrist.
 Some can be clipped to your clothing, which may be more comfortable to wear.
-And some are style conscious.
-For example, Misfit — maker of the Shine — has devices topped with a single light-catching crystal and nine crystal-bedecked accessories.
+And some are designed for the style conscious.

 7. Wireless technology